Qadi Iyad: Biography

-Career

 ʿIyad was appointed judge of Ceuta in 1121 and served in the position until 1136.
 During his tenure as judge of Ceuta he was extremely prolific.
 Iyad's overall fame as a jurist and as a writer of fiqh (positive law) was based on the work he did in this city.
 Iyad was also appointed the judge of Grenada where he worked for just over a year.
 He was a teacher of Averroes and Ibn Maḍāʾ.

-Exile and Death

-He headed a revolt against the coming of the Almohades to Ceuta, but lost and was banished to Tadla and later Marrakech.

 He died in 1149.
 He refused to acknowledge Ibn Tumart as the awaited Mahdi.
 Sources disagree on how and where he died.
 Some sources, including one written by his son, Muhammad, describe how he ingratiated himself with the Almohads in Marakech and eventually died of sickness during a military campaign.
 Other sources describe how he died a natural death while acting as a rural judge near Tadla, while later sources tend to assume a violent death at the hands of the Almohads.
 Although he was opposed to the Almohads and the ideas of Ibn Hazm, he did not hold enmity for the Zahirite school of Sunni Islam, which the Almohads and Ibn Hazm followed.
 Ayyad's comments on Ibn Hazm's teacher Abu al-Khiyar al-Zahiri were positive, as was Ayyad's characterization of his own father, a Zahirite theologian.

+Creed

+Qadi Iyad adhered to the Ash'ari school.
+He famously defended and highly praised both the founder Abu Hasan al-Ash'ari and his school.
+Qadi Iyad says:

+He (al-Ash'ari) composed the major works for the Ash'ari school and established the proofs for Sunni Islam and established the attributes of God that the people of innovation (Ahl al-Bid'ah) negated.
+He established the eternity of the speech of God, His will, His hearing.
+The people of Sunnah (Ahl al-Sunnah) held fast to his books, learned from him, and studied under him.
+They became intimately familiar with his school of thought, and this school grew in number of students so that they could learn this way of defending the Sunnah and adducing these arguments and proofs to give victory to the faith.
+In doing this, these students took on his name as well as his students' students so they all became known as Ash'aris.
+Originally, they were known as the Muthbita (those who make firm), a name given to them by the Mu'tazilites since they affirmed from the Sunnah and the Sharia what the Mu'tazilites negated (ta'til)...
+Therefore, the people of Sunnah from the East and the West use his (al-Ash'ari) methodology and his arguments, and he has been praised by many as well as his school.